 Relevant and Important Information First

-Taking topics that are relevant, important or extensive in nature first, can help users understand the document well.
-Somewhere, it also lends confidence in preparing the document, when we address topics which are our strengths in the beginning.
+Taking topics that are relevant, important, or extensive in nature first, can help users understand the document well.
+Somewhere, it also lends confidence in preparing the document, when we address topics that are our strengths in the beginning.

 Research is an indispensable part of any documentation.
-Without research, facts and supporting data, the document is not really credible and may bring some doubt in mind.
+Without research, facts, and supporting data, the document is not really credible and may bring some doubt to mind.

 A well-researched document is not only well praised but certainly more trusted in any given situation.
 Quality matters, so provide factually correct and complete information.

-The consistency of document refers to the font styles, heading formats, tone, flow, margins etc. In general, it is to do with the look and feel of the document.
+The consistency of the document refers to the font styles, heading formats, tone, flow, margins, etc. In general, it is to do with the look and feel of the document.
 A haphazard document is not something anyone would like to see or use, isn’t it?

-Chose not more than 2-3 font types in the whole document, or more than two colours of ink to text the information are some widely accepted norms.
+Chose not more than 2-3 font types in the whole document, or more than two colors of ink to text the information are some widely accepted norms.